jo-wood/dealbreakergame-client/README.md

 ![Dealbreaker Logo](./src/images/favicon.png | width=100)

-A real-time dating app that uses an algorithm to match contestants after answering a blitz of questions before revealing each other’s instagram profile.
+A real-time dating app that uses an algorithm to match contestants after answering a blitz of questions before revealing each other's instagram profile.

 **Tech Stack:**